microsoft/BCTech/samples/SlowExtension/readme.md

 Build the extension (e.g. against your Business Central Online sandbox environment).

-Then upload the extension (either in the Extension Management page, or publish directly from VS Code).
+Then upload the extension, either using the Extension Management page, or just publish the extension directly from VS Code.

 # Running the scenarios